pyfar/sofar/docs/examples.rst

 In some cases you might want to add custom data - although third party applications most likely won't make use of non-standardized data.
-Try this to add a Temperature value and unit
+Try this to add a temperature value and unit

 .. code-block:: python